Mackenzie Thorpe has been announced as the official artist of the 2019 Welcome to Yorkshire garden at the RHS Chelsea Flower Show.

-Canals and countryside celebrated in new Mackenzie Thorpe work inspired by Welcome to Yorkshire Chelsea garden
+Canals and countryside are celebrated in the new Mackenzie Thorpe work inspired by Welcome to Yorkshire Chelsea garden.

 Mackenzie Thorpe has been announced as the official artist of the 2019 Welcome to Yorkshire garden at the RHS Chelsea Flower Show.
 The artist has created an image specifically for the event, titled ‘Under the Moon and Stars’.
 It is inspired by this year’s entry into the show which celebrates the county’s rich industrial heritage and the beauty of our canals and waterways.

 Mackenzie’s evocative artwork captures the essence of Yorkshire’s world-renowned countryside as well as it’s early manufacturing heritage; in the foreground an adult and child stand under a star and moon lit sky, in a field of wildflowers, beside a canal, looking out to the hills rising in the distance.

 The highlight of the 2019 Welcome to Yorkshire show garden will be an authentically built canal with flowing water and genuine canal lock gates.
 It also includes a towpath and a lock keeper’s lodge with a colourful garden and vegetable patch.

 It’s the 10th year that the tourism body has attended the world’s most prestigious flower show, where it showcases the county to the world.

 Commercial Director of Welcome to Yorkshire Peter Dodd said: